2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/itsmikebivins/status/1285486725406457856

-### Federal officers use tear gas to push protestors | July 21st
+### Federal officers use tear gas to push protesters | July 21st

-Shortly before midnight on July 21st, federal officers used a variety of munitions to push protestors away from the Justice Center.
+Shortly before midnight on July 21st, federal officers used a variety of munitions to push protesters away from the Justice Center.
 Munitions include flashbangs, tear gas and impact munitions.

-The footage shows a push back and forth between federal officers and a shield wall of protestors, ending in protestors deploying fireworks and smoke to push federal officers back into the Justice Center.
+The footage shows a push back and forth between federal officers and a shield wall of protesters, ending in protesters deploying fireworks and smoke to push federal officers back into the Justice Center.

 tags: shoot, projectile, protester, stun-grenade, tear-gas, journalist, legal-observer